-We will review performance reporting in 2020/21 to ensure it is timely, reliable, balanced, transparent and appropriate to user needs.
+COVID-19 continues to have a substantial impact on performance.
+We will evaluate performance reporting in 2021/22 to ensure it is timely, reliable, balanced, transparent and appropriate to user needs.

 We will review evidence which demonstrates the achievement of value for money in the use of its resources.